Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks

 \section{Convergence Analysis}

-In this section, we will delve into the convergence analysis of the HRTA based on the neural target kernel methods \cite{jacot2018neural,arora2019exact,zhang2020type,cao2020generalization,du2018gradient,huang2023analyzing}.
+In this section, we will delve into the convergence analysis of the HRTA based on the neural target kernel methods \cite{jacot2018neural,arora2019exact,zhang2020type,cao2020generalization,du2018gradient,huang2023analyzing,chen2020generalized,yang2021tensor,seleznova2022neural,gao2021global,allen2019convergence}.
 For simplicity, we will initially focus on the case where $M=2$.
-It is important to note that for cases with $M>2$, all the analyses presented here can be readily extended.
+Note that for cases with $M>2$, all analyses presented here can be readily extended by repeating the analysis from the first iteration to the second iteration.
 To start, we set the initial value of $s_1>0$.
 The structure of the proof of Theorem \ref{convergence} is shown in Figure \ref{structure}.